dejesusf/orm-ecommerce/README.md

 6. Run 'node server.js' to begin.

 ## Usage
-Here is a video demonstration on how to use this application after it has been properly installed.
+Since the file size is larger than GitHub's max capacity, here is a [video demonstration](https://drive.google.com/file/d/1LefxpPBqFj2-qXPRwxffLJ94cI_t86Rj/view?usp=sharing) on how to use this application after it has been properly installed.

 ## Questions
 If there any questions, feel free to [email me](mailto:dejesusf@uw.edu).
 Don't be shy and visit my [GitHub Profile](https://github.com/dejesusf) to see other projects I'm working on.